shipsaas/safe-dispatcher/README.md

   - Alternatively, you can do normal `::safeDispatch` and after finish your job, dispatch another,...
 - SafeDispatcher considers the `sync` Queue as a Queue Msg.
   - Therefore, if the handling fails, Queue Msg will be stored too.
+- SafeDispatcher also has some implemented APIs too, check it out: [APIs](./docs/APIs.md)

 ## Contribute to the project
 - All changes must follow PSR-1 / PSR-12 coding conventions.